santoshkhadk/first/README.md

 # first
-this is my first repository in github
+this is my first repository in github.